Tracking hyperparameter optimization jobs with Neptune#

 Finding your credentials:

-- API token: In the top-right corner of the Neptune app, click your avatar and select Get your API token.
+- API token: In the bottom-left corner of the Neptune app, expand your user menu and select Get your API token.

 - Project: Your full project name has the form